grpc/proposal/A117-ring-hash-exit-idle.md

 This proposal makes two behavior changes:

-1. Ring Hash should enter the CONNECTING state when the channel requests it to exit idle mode, instead of ignoring the request.
+1. Ring Hash should enter the CONNECTING state if it is currently in the IDLE state and the channel requests it to exit idle mode, instead of ignoring the request.

    This will cause the eager-connection logic described in [gRFC A61][A61rh] to
    trigger: